 - Sites: The sites block allows you to quickly link to your intranet sites.
 You can choose to add featured sites or choose specific sites to include.
 You have control over the number of sites displayed as well as, their appearance (cards or list), alignment options, and standard controls in-editor such as remove, split into columns, and remove/add margin.

-While the Premier Newsletter is a fully functioning WYSIWYG editor, it can be helpful to preview how the newsletter might look in someone's mailbox.
-In addition to a standard preview mode, the Premier Newsletter can now preview what the newsletter will look like on a mobile device.
+While the Employee Newsletter is a fully functioning WYSIWYG editor, it can be helpful to preview how the newsletter might look in someone's mailbox.
+In addition to a standard preview mode, the Employee Newsletter can now preview what the newsletter will look like on a mobile device.

 Sending/Scheduling a newsletter